 - Can you make practice the best part of your week?

-Below we will discuss 6 tips along with links to resources to help youth hockey coaches & organizations make the most out of their time on the ice!
+Below we discuss 6 tips along with links to resources to help youth hockey coaches & organizations make the most out of their time on the ice!

 Tip 1: Prepare Your Practices

 One of the best ways to gain respect from other coaches, parents and players is being prepared.
 On the opposite hand, one of the quickest ways to lose respect is showing up unprepared, scrambling and winging it.
 Confidence is earned by being prepared.